Occupancy Grid Mapping without Ray-Casting for High-resolution LiDAR Sensors: Time Complexity Analysis

-\end{remark} \begin{remark} \rm{The time complexity of D-Map is calculated without considering the removal of known {cells}, which could reduce the number of visited nodes $\mathcal{S}_{\mathtt{DMap}}$ substantially.
-In contrast, existing ray{-}casting-based methods (either grid-based map or octree-based map) do not have such decremental properties. } \end{remark} \begin{remark} \rm{We derive the time complexity of occupancy updates for our D-Map and ray{-}casting-based methods (i.e., the grid-based and octree-based maps) based on their respective worst-case scenario, as illustrated in Fig.~\ref{fig:worstcase}.
+\end{remark} \begin{remark} \rm{The time complexity of D-Map is calculated without considering the removal of known cells, which could reduce the number of visited nodes $\mathcal{S}_{\mathtt{DMap}}$ substantially.
+In contrast, existing ray-casting-based methods (either grid-based map or octree-based map) do not have such decremental properties. } \end{remark} \begin{remark} \rm{We derive the time complexity of occupancy updates for our D-Map and ray-casting-based methods (i.e., the grid-based and octree-based maps) based on their respective worst-case scenario, as illustrated in Fig.~\ref{fig:worstcase}.
 However, the occurring chances of their worst-case scenarios are different.
-Generally speaking, the worst-case scenario for ray{-}casting-based methods is more likely to occur in the real world (e.g., large open space) than for our D-Map.} \end{remark}
+Generally speaking, the worst-case scenario for ray-casting-based methods is more likely to occur in the real world (e.g., large open space) than for our D-Map.} \end{remark}